czechuuu/HackArena2.5-StereoTanks-Python/README.md

-# MonoTanks API wrapper in Python for HackArena 2.5
+# StereoTanks API wrapper in Python for HackArena 2.5

-This API wrapper for MonoTanks game for the HackArena 2.5, organized by KN init.
+This API wrapper for StereoTanks game for the HackArena 2.5, organized by KN init.
 It is implemented as a WebSocket client written in Python programming language and can be used to create bots for the game.